 Dialectical behavioral therapy is also quite effective for other mental health disorders as well.
 A research study published in the Journal of Psychology and Psychotherapy examined the effectiveness of DBT on depression and anxiety in patients enrolled in a psychiatric partial hospitalization program.
 It was found that DBT helped treat the symptoms of both of these disorders.

-The term dialectical means “to bring opposites together,” and that is what DBT does.
+The term dialectical means “to bring opposites together,” which is what DBT does.
 It balances opposites.
 One of the defining features of borderline personality disorder is called “black-and-white thinking.”
 With this type of thinking, the person sees themselves, others, and situations as either all bad or all good.
 There is no middle ground.
 This type of thinking is a problem because it leads to strong emotional responses or serious reactions to minor things.

 Dialectical behavioral therapy addresses this type of thinking.
 DBT teaches you to identify and change “black and white” thinking patterns.
 Rather than either-or, you learn to accept that others and situations have both bad and good aspects.